fommil/fpmortals/manuscript/complete.md

 ![](images/balanceL-3.png)

 But what happened to the two diamonds sitting below `lrx`?
 Didn't we just lose information?
-No, we didn't lose information, because we use size balancing to know that they are always `Tip`!
-There is no rule in any of the following scenarios that can produce a tree of the shape where the diamonds are `Bin`.
+No, we didn't lose information, because we can reason (based on size balancing) that they are always `Tip`!
+There is no rule in any of the following scenarios (or in `.balanceR`) that can produce a tree of the shape where the diamonds are `Bin`.

 The fourth case is the opposite of the third case.